mjdean1994/sparkbot/README.md

 ## Project Structure
 `app.js` is the entrypoint for the bot and contains event listeners for Discord activity as well as the method call that actually starts the bot.
 However, the client itself is abstracted away to `client.js` so that it can be referenced by other modules as needed for data lookup, such as in the case of our logger found at `lib/logger.js`.

 All direct messages are routed through `flowHandlers/dmHandler.js`, which then delegates the processing to a flowHandler module found in `flowHandlers/` based on the messaging user's current flow.
 In this way, the bot is able to parse input from the user based on what it's waiting for the user to say.
-When direct messages are received, the application first sets `message.character` and `message.author.flow` to character and flow data, respectively, so that it can be more quickly accessed by downstream methods.
+When direct messages are received, the application first sets `message.author.character` and `message.author.flow` to character and flow data, respectively, so that it can be more quickly accessed by downstream methods.

 Similarly, button clicks are routed through `buttonHandlers/buttonHandler.js`, which delegates processing to a buttonHandler module found in `buttonHandlers/` based on the ID of the button that was clicked.
-When interactions are received, the application first sets `interaction.character` and `interaction.user.flow` to character and flow data, respectively, so that it can be more quickly accessed by downstream methods.
+When interactions are received, the application first sets `interaction.user.character` and `interaction.user.flow` to character and flow data, respectively, so that it can be more quickly accessed by downstream methods.

 For both flow handling and button click handling, the name of the module matches the flow state and button ID respectively, such that we can dynamically load the module as needed without having to keep a mapping of IDs or states and modules.